butla/bultrowicz.com/cv/curriculum_vitae.en.md

 and promoting a high degree of autonomy.
 There were up to 25 engineers on it.
 Safety and confidentiality of users' data was paramount - we were HIPAA-compliant.

-My main role was the development, maintenance, and ensuring reliability of back-end microservices acting as our asynchronous task queue - the "Actions" service.
+My main role was the development, maintenance, and ensuring reliability of Python back-end microservices acting as our asynchronous task queue - the "Actions" service.
 The service allowed to execute policy-driven and on-demand changes to document permissions via Google Workspace APIs.